Messiah (video game): Gameplay

+Messiah is a 3D action game in which the player controls an angel named Bob from the third person.
+Bob has the ability to possess the bodies of other characters, which serves as a mechanic for progression through the game.
+When a character is possessed, a halo floats over their head.
+Bob is able to abandon these bodies, but if spotted, will be attacked by enemies.

 Plot

-The player controls Bob, a putto sent by God to remove the corruption and sin on Earth.
+The player controls Bob, an angel sent by God to remove the corruption and sin on Earth.
 The dictator of Earth, Father Prime, is conducting experiments into other dimensions on the dark side of the Moon.
 Soon after landing on Earth, Bob's existence is deemed illegal and he finds himself hunted by police, along with the military.
 Meanwhile, Father Prime's experiments succeed in bringing Satan into the mortal plane.
 After making his way through the cyberpunk city of Faktur, Bob confronts and defeats Father Prime.
 Bob is then asked to return by God, telling him that if humans are prepared to tamper with His creations, there is no place for Him on Earth and leave them to their own devices.
 Bob refuses, and this turns out to be a ruse by Satan to lead the cherub astray.

 After making his way through the industrial parts of the city, Bob infiltrates a nuclear power station and transports himself to the facility on the dark side of the Moon, ultimately confronting and banishing Satan, which destroys the facility.
-Bob is then thrown onto a barren part of the Moon.
-Bob repeatedly requests God to take him home but is met with silence.
+The ensuing explosion launches Bob onto a barren part of the Moon.
+Bob repeatedly implores God to take him home but is met with silence.